kakaobrain/torchgpipe/README.md

 pipeline-4 | 2.049x | 2.483x
 pipeline-8 | 2.424x | 3.442x

-The table shows the reproduced performance benchmark on AmoebaNet-D, as reported in Figure 3(a) of the paper.
+The table shows the reproduced speed benchmark on AmoebaNet-D, as reported in Figure 3(a) of the paper.
 But there is some difference between torchgpipe and GPipe.
 We believe that this difference is not caused by the difference of torchgpipe and GPipe, rather by reimplementing the AmoebaNet-D model in TensorFlow for PyTorch.
 Results will be updated whenever a stable and reproducible AmoebaNet-D in PyTorch is available.

 Naive-2 indicates the baseline setting that AmoebaNet-D on two devices is